 The SCWDB and our PA CareerLink® One-Stops strategically utilize available WIOA funded training resources including Individual Training Accounts (ITAs) and On-the-Job Training (OJTs) funds to support the region's workforce development needs.
-For example, in response to the overwhelming need for professional drivers identified by employers in the region (Figure 11 - p.
-13), during the 2019-2020 FY, the SCWDB has helped 69 individuals obtain their CDL through ITA funding.
-To date, 53 individuals obtained their CDL through ITA funding during the 2020-2021 FY.
+For example, in response to increasing needs in the healthcare industry (Figure 14), SCWDB and its Title I providers have worked to support participants entering training for the healthcare field, both with ITAs to cover some costs of nursing school, and OJTs like the ones completed with Washington Health System to hire and train medical assistants for their network of physicians and practices.

-Industry Partnerships: The SCWDB has expanded our efforts to address business and employer needs through Industry Partnership that engage our targeted high priority industries including: Advanced Manufacturing, Building & Construction, and Freight & Logistics.
+Industry Partnerships: The SCWDB has expanded our efforts to address business and employer needs through Industry Partnership that engage our targeted high priority industries including: Advanced Manufacturing, Building & Construction, and Healthcare.
 The Southwest Corner WDB also maintains sustainability funds to support these industry partnership activities.

 - Advanced Manufacturing: The SCWDB launched a Next Generation Manufacturing Sector Partnership in July of 2017 as an opportunity to engage business leaders from the high-demand manufacturing sector.
 Through the launch process, the employers discussed numerous challenges, strengths, and benefits to collaborative efforts under the scope of the Next-Gen Partnership format.
 An ongoing connection to the local and regional Advanced Manufacturing employers in Southwestern Pennsylvania assisted in identifying partnership participants.
 The SCWDB Director and Business Services Team Leaders from the SCWDA's two Title I service providers for the 3-county area facilitate quarterly partnership meetings either in person or virtually.
 These meetings bring together manufacturing industry leaders and provide a forum for them to collectively identify the priority action items needing addressed in order for them to grow and compete.
-Since inception, this partnership has identified and made significant progress in addressing the following action items: - Establishing and/or expanding registered apprenticeship training programs as a way of creating a pipeline of skilled workers. - Upskilling the current workforce to remain competitive and promote from within to replace the most highly skilled workers aging out of the workforce. - Promoting family sustaining manufacturing career opportunities to youth, parents, and educators through school programs, internships, and industry tours.
+Since inception, this partnership has identified and made significant progress in addressing the following action items: - Establishing and/or expanding registered apprenticeship training programs as a way of creating a pipeline of skilled workers. - o Upskilling the current workforce to remain competitive and promote from within to replace the most highly skilled workers aging out of the workforce. - Promoting family sustaining manufacturing career opportunities to youth, parents, and educators through school programs, internships, and industry tours.
 The SCWDB recently assisted the partnership to launch the manufacturingswpa.com website.
 This website is a valuable tool to inform youth, parents, and educators about local manufacturing facilities, their products/services, career and training opportunities offered, and willingness to participate in career awareness activities.
-Building upon this group's progress, the SCWDB sees this group becoming a true collaborative voice and clearinghouse of the sector's needs.

-- Building & Construction: In response to the thousands of construction jobs associated with the Shell ethane cracker and petrochemical complex in Beaver County, the SCWDB has expanded its Building and Construction Trades sector and addressed employer and trade union demands for longer term training, including apprenticeship and incumbent worker training.
-The IP plays a role in the Southwest Corner Ecosystems project, funded in response to the current and future construction opportunities that will result from the Shell ethylene cracker plant being built in the region (see Energy, p.19).
-Supported through a PA State Apprenticeship Expansion (SAE) grant, the project team is bringing together unions, employers, training providers, community and faith-based organizations, local agencies and associations to create new apprenticeship and pre-apprenticeship initiatives and ecosystems in response to Shells expansion in the region.
-The project supports the expansion of the Multi Craft Core Curriculum Apprenticeship Readiness Program (MC3) in the region, which prepares individuals for apprenticeships in the Building and Construction Trades. - Freight & Logistics: A Next-Gen Sector Partnership has also been launched focused on the Freight and Logistics industries.
-The partnership is made of a network of freight and logistics companies in southwestern Pennsylvania (Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Washington and Westmoreland County) and was launched in July 2017.
-This partnership is logical for this region with its geographical advantages from the major roadways, water, rail and air opportunities.
+Building upon this group's progress, the SCWDB sees this group becoming a true collaborative voice and clearinghouse of the sector's needs. - Building & Construction: In response to the thousands of construction jobs associated with the Shell ethane cracker and petrochemical complex in Beaver County, the SCWDB has expanded its Building and Construction Trades sector and addressed employer and trade union demands for longer term training, including apprenticeship and incumbent worker training.
+The IP plays a role in the Southwest Corner Ecosystems project, funded in response to the current and future construction opportunities that will result from the Shell ethylene cracker plant being built in the region (see Energy, p.18).
+Supported through a PA State Apprenticeship Expansion (SAE) grant, the project team is bringing together unions, employers, training providers, community and faith-based organizations, local agencies and associations to create new registered apprenticeship and pre-apprenticeship initiatives and ecosystems in response to Shells expansion in the region.
+The project supports the expansion of the Multi Craft Core Curriculum Apprenticeship Readiness Program (MC3) in the region, which prepares individuals for apprenticeships in the Building and Construction Trades.